other-kat/otherkat-site/collections/_progress/bathrooms.md

 By [Kat Macdonald][kat]

-Written in response to the UK Supreme Court ruling and statements made by the UK government with regards to trans+ peoples access to bathrooms.
+Written in response to the UK Supreme Court ruling and statements made by the UK government with regards to trans+ people's access to bathrooms.

 <mark>Open Call</mark>